How to cope with the fear of flying

 A big thanks to Howcast for the great video and tips!

-Step 1: Familiarise yourself with airplane safety measures.
-Commercial airliners have more than one back-up system for every piece of equipment that could fail, and they receive 12 hours of maintenance on the ground for every hour spent in the air.
+Step 1: Familiarise yourself with aeroplane safety measures.
+Commercial airliners have more than one backup system for every piece of equipment that could fail, and they receive 12 hours of maintenance on the ground for every hour spent in the air.

 Step 3: Bring aboard as many diversions as you can think of—an engaging book, puzzles, good music, a stack of magazines, a variety of snacks, and a DVD player.
 You want your mind so occupied that you won’t notice every in-flight hiccup.
 Tip if you run out of things to do, talk to the person next to you.

 Step 4: Alert the flight attendant tell the flight attendant that you’re a nervous flyer as soon as you board.
 He or she will take the time to reassure you about any odd sounds or sensations.
 Tip Fight the urge to use sedatives on a flight.
 They double your risk of developing deep vein thrombosis, a potentially fatal blood clot, and the threat lasts for four weeks.